Texas-Policy-Lab/childcare_app/README.md

 ### CBSA

 CBSA data are from the [Census Bureau](https://www.census.gov/geographies/reference-files/time-series/demo/metro-micro/delineation-files.html).
 This project utilizes the CBSA data from February 2013 which can be downloaded [here](https://www2.census.gov/programs-surveys/metro-micro/geographies/reference-files/2013/delineation-files/list1.xls).
-Data is used from 2013 becaus
+Data is used from 2013 because the CPS_IPUMS variable metfips uses geographical coding from Febrary 2013.